lad6558/lad6558.github.io/src/blogs/deep_learning.md

 Using Spearman’s correlation coefficient—a nonparametric measure of monotonicity ranging from -1 to 1—we find strong evidence that higher temperatures correlate with greater variances in numerical grading (`p < 0.0001`).

 Interestingly, different models appear to be affected by temperature to varying degrees.
-This raises the question: Does that mean…
+This raises the question: Do larger models get less affected by temperature?

 ### Experiment 2: Do Larger Models Get Less Affected By Temperature?